TycheSoftwares/product-input-fields-for-woocommerce/readme.txt

 * Fix - Duplicate fields were coming on the frontend when the product input fields were shown using the shortcode and the input fields values were not getting passed to the cart.
 This is fixed now.

 = 1.3.0 - 19/03/2021 =
-* Fixed an issue of after clicking on Order again button on My Account page, it shows the error of required fields.
+* Fixed an issue of after clicking on the Order again button on My Account page, it shows the error of required fields.
 * Fixed an issue of additional description is shown on all the products even after disabling the All products setting.

 = 1.2.7 - 31/07/2020 =